tmadlener/chib_chic_polFW/polarization/chic_fitting/config/README.md

 costh binned fit even after other parameters have been fixed to a costh integrated fit.
 Each of the variables used here has to be already present in the `RooWorkspace`. **NOTE:** The event yields of the `sub_models` will be left to float automatically and do not have to go here.
+The only exception to this is when the event yields depend on some other variable.
+Then the variable(s) that are the ones that are floating in the fit have to be put here, otherwise the yield variable will not be floating.